maine-woDNA/maine-woDNA.github.io/Collection/HorizontalSupplies1.md

 Time to check your knowledge!
 Before I leave for my sampling I need to make sure I have which things?

-**A.** Niskin, line, cleaning supplies, water for controls, pre-labeled sampling bottles, cooler and ice
+**A.** Niskin, line, cleaning supplies, water for controls, pre-labeled sampling bottles, cooler and ice.

-**B.** Niskin, line, cleaning supplies, cooler and ice, lots of snacks
+**B.** Niskin, line, cleaning supplies, cooler and ice, lots of snacks.

-**C.** Niskin, line, cleaning supplies, water for controls, a funny hat
+**C.** Niskin, line, cleaning supplies, water for controls, a funny hat.

 <p align="center">